GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Success Criteria

-1. There's a new User-Managed Notebook
+1. There's a new Python3 single-user User-Managed Notebook
 2. The sample notebook `01-tip-toe-vertex-ai.ipynb` is successfully run and a model file is generated/stored in Google Cloud Storage
 3. No code changes are needed for this challenge